Apply to join PQI

 Every year, PQI holds two poster session for its students.
 Prizes, such as travel awards and tech gadgets, are awarded to the best poster presentations.
 PQI takes care of the entire process: we will print your poster and set them up for you; all we ask is that you participate!
 All PQI students, undergrads, grads, and postdocs, from all three universities are encouraged to present a poster.
 The poster sessions are a great opportunity for students to present their work and to mingle with their PQI peers, especially from different departments and universities.

-Wednesday, August 17, 2016, 9 AM.
-One dozen physics students, who are both undergraduate and graduate level, arrive at the PQI office for the kickoff of the first annual PQI & USTC Day, where they are greeted by PQI Director, Jeremy Levy.
+Thursday, August 10, 2017, 9:30 AM.
+One dozen physics students, who are both undergraduate and graduate level, arrive at the PQI office for the kickoff of the second annual PQI & USTC Day, where they are greeted by PQI co-Excutive Director, Burcu Ozden.